fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =
 * Added: New functions to handle anonymous functions used in hooks (closure).
+* Added: Compatibility with theme Aora by Thembay.
 * Improved: Automatically determine the label for the "Proceed to <next step>" button based on the registered steps.
 * Improved: Refactor of the front-end checkout validation script to allow developers to add validation type extensions.
 * Improved: Compatibility with theme Neve.